Terabit-Ethernet/Understanding-network-stack-overheads-SIGCOMM-2021/README.md

 1. Clone the Flamegraph tool.
 This tool is useful for understanding/visualizing the data path of the kernel.

 ```
-cd ~
+cd /opt/
 sudo git clone https://github.com/brendangregg/FlameGraph.git
 ```

-3. Revise the path of Flamegraph in `constants.py`.
+2. Revise the path of Flamegraph in `constants.py`.

 ```
-FLAME_PATH = "/path/to/FlameGraph"
+FLAME_PATH = "/path/to/FlameGraph" (should be /opt/FlameGraph if you used the above instructions)
 ```

 ### Install OFED Driver (Mellanox NIC) and Configure NICs